G-Just/Mock-collab-home-page/readme.md

 # Project Title

-Mock landing page (non-responsive)
+Mock home page (non-responsive)

 ## Description

-Developing a mock landing page by using HTML/CSS/JS, in hopes to learn and improve at coding along the way.
+Developing a mock home page by using HTML/CSS/JS, in hopes to learn and improve at coding along the way.

 ## Authors